 It is very harmonic and varied.
 And, of course, being Bennet one of the Elizabethan madrigalists, there is singing to Oriana in it (it was the poetic reference to her).
 Women are singing here, which is already a contrast with Middle Age music.
 It even sounds relatively modern!

 - Adieu, sweet amaryllis

 The voices sometimes alternate and sometimes sing homophonically.
-The longer chords (built with notes of longer values) come usually one note after what I was expecting, i.e. I was expecting it to finish at one chord, but the music moved one note further to a different chord, and that made it feel as older music, as if it was a feature of our times to end “earlier”, sort to speak.
+The longer chords (built with notes of longer values) come usually one note after what I was expecting, i.e. I was expecting it to finish at one chord, but the music moved one note further to a different chord, and that made it feel as older music, as if ending “earlier” (or shortening the phrases) were a feature of our times, sort to speak.

 - Orlando Gibbons: Ah deere heart

 The voices enter one after another.
 I personally do not like much the unnatural sound of professional voices, generally speaking, and in this case, if this madrigal was sung with more natural sounding voices, I reckon it would be much nicer.
 The colour changes very nicely with the contrasts in texture (just high voices, just low voices, then all, then some from both high and low register)

 - Thomas Morley: April is My Mistress

 I know I have listened to this for my Stylistic Techniques course, but I have a gap in my memory.
 I guess my subconscious mind thinks it is forgettable (sorry).

 - As Vesta was from Latmos Hill descending

 This is very joyful, jubilant.
 It would be suitable to open some celebration of probably any kind.
 Are they mentioning Oriana’s name towards the end?
 Quick research: yes, they are, according to this source.
 As a matter of fact, this anonymous madrigal includes the full refrain that linked all 26 madrigals offered by Thomas Morley to Elizabeth I in 1601 (Strong, 1959).